 C# for the Microsoft is like Objective-C for Apple.
 This programming language implements unique features of the Microsoft’s programming environment.
 If you are not confused by the fact that the share of mobile Windows users at the market is more than humble, your luggage of knowledge should include C#.

 These are the primary languages for mobile software development.
 Of course, there’s always a possibility to prefer something more exotic.
 You can prefer for creating cross platform mobile applications.
-But at your first steps, it’s wise to switch to modern classic.
+But at your first steps, it’s wise to switch to modern classic the calais.

 3. How To Choose the Best Mobile Application Development Platform